monzelb/rails-5-api/README.md

   * search "curl json format rails"
   </details>

-  Write your `cURL` commands down to use again later.
+  Copy your `cURL` commands into a file somewhere to use them easily later.

   <details><summary>Stuck?
 Click to see a sample verbose `cURL` command to get JSON for `GET /conferences/3`.
 (You'll need to modify it!)</summary>`$ curl -v -H "Accept: application/json" -H "Content-type: appliction/json" -X GET https://conplete-api.herokuapp.com/conferences/3`</details>